spacemeshos/go-spacemesh/docs/tasks.md

 Current makefile is using a global go path.
 - Script to install all required dev tools: e.g. proto-c (with grpc-gateway support). govendor, etc....
 - Integrate travis CI with the repo and setup full CI system (hold until repo is public for Travis integration)
+- Remove all unused vendored deps
+- Cleanup messy p2p-lib refs (some GXed, some not....)

 ### App Shell Tasks
 - Write tests for app flags, commands and config file